-Wanjiru is also a publisher at Bunk Books, an imprint of Book Bunk Limited which is the commercial arm of Book Bunk Trust.
+Wanjiru is also a director at Bunk Books, an imprint of Book Bunk Limited which is the commercial arm of Book Bunk Trust.
 The young imprint has published The Havoc of Choice and Lupita Nyongo’s SULWE across East Africa.